Kolos65/Jarvis/README.md

 * **YOUR_ONESIGNAL_APP_ID** is the OneSignal App ID of your previously created OneSignal project If you wish, you can use the debug scheme to connect to your Raspberry Pi directly over the local network.
 In this case, change the HOST_URL to your local Raspberry Pi IP address in debug.xcconfig.

-With the iOS configuration done, **you can now build and run the app on your iOS device** and watch the live footage of your camera over a secure VPN tunnel.
+With the iOS configuration done, after running `pod install`, **you can now build and run the app on your iOS device** and watch the live footage of your camera over a secure VPN tunnel.